Murat-Yalcin/git-lesson-2/README.md

 # git-lesson-2

 In this repo, I store git lesson notes.
-Added a new line in new branch
+Added a new line in new branch.